JuergenGutsch/blog/_source/_posts/2018-10-29-customizing-aspnetcore-09-actionfilters.md

 There are some more kind of filters, which all work similar.
 To learn more about the different kind of filters, you definitely need to [read the docs](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters).

-In the tenth part of the series we move to the actual view logic and extend the Razor Views with custom TagHelpers.
-Customizing ASP.NET Core Part 10: TagHelpers (not yet done)
+In the tenth part of the series we move to the actual view logic and extend the Razor Views with custom TagHelpers: [Customizing ASP.NET Core Part 10: TagHelpers]({% post_url customizing-aspnetcore-10-taghelpers %})